Team-3-Project/bucket-list-api/README.md

 * Deployed Back End : https://boiling-harbor-16682.herokuapp.com/
 *  Respository : https://github.com/Team-3-Project/bucket-list-api

-# My user stories for this project were:

-As a user I can
-* sign up
-* sign in
-* change password and sign out of the app.
-Once signed in, I can:
-* create a bucket list item
-* search for bucket list items
-* delete a bucket list item
-* update a bucketlist item.
-There are visual cues and/or messages if a task was successful or not.

 # Project Requirements are:
 Our app has been deployed on Github pages.
 Many cohesive commits dating back to the first day of building our project.